 One of the primary benefits of joining a retirement community is to be socially engaged and have easy access to interesting activities, events, and outings.
 Your golden years are an ideal time to focus on the hobbies and pastimes you enjoy, along with trying some new ones.
 You should look for a community that offers a wide range of activities encompassing various interests, including history, gardening, art, crafting, and culture.
 You can also develop new computer skills, enjoy lectures by guest speakers, and take trips to regional attractions.

-Amenities are an equally important benefit of senior living communities.
+Amenities (and other fun things to do) are an equally important benefit of senior living communities.
 You can find places with indoor amenities that include communal parlors, dayrooms, recreation rooms, libraries, dining rooms, team rooms, atriums and even on-site salons and barbershops.
 For outdoor amenities, look for a community with gardens and walking trails to enjoy on sunny days.
 Transportation services also are important for running errands and going on trips.

 5. Lifestyle Goals and Health